← back work · project

 ventilated rainscreen with reflective underlay; continuous insulation.

-views earned by shade, not borrowed against the cooling bill.
+views earned by shade, not borrowed against the electricity bill.